t00mietum/nemo-anywhere/README.md

 - Links are never followed on a delete or a move.
 Only the link goes.
 Copying a link asks whether to keep it a link or copy what it points to.

-- Make link asks what to make: a symlink or a hardlink, or on Windows a junction, with a relative or an absolute path.
+- Make link asks what to make: a symlink, a hardlink, a Windows shortcut, or on Windows a junction, with a relative or an absolute path.
+A shortcut made on Linux opens in Nemo Anywhere anywhere, though not in Explorer.

 - Windows `.lnk` shortcuts work on Linux too.
 One to a folder goes to that folder, one to a file opens the file, and each shows its target's icon.
 The Windows path inside is matched to a drive or share this machine has mounted.
 When there is no sure match it says so instead of guessing.